FREQUENTLY ASKED QUESTIONS

 Absolutely!
 Funders can join at any time – please contact us to learn more.

-Funding Partners complete a Memorandum of Understanding (non legally-binding, describes responsibilities and what can be expected) and join a brief onboarding call.
-Funding Partners retain full autonomy over their funds and are not required to make awards if opportunities don’t align with current preferences.
+Funders retain full autonomy over their funds and are not required to make awards if opportunities don’t align with their current priorities.

 What does serving as a Referral Partner entail?